thexmanxyz/Cookie-Consent-Neo-Gantry/README.md

 ## Credits
 Thanks to [Insites](https://insites.com/) for the Cookie Consent API and the Gantry 5 Framework team for providing a modern templating framework.

-Thanks @ [mariantanase](https://github.com/mariantanase) for the Italian back- and frontend translation
+Thanks @ [mariantanase](https://github.com/mariantanase) for the Italian back- and frontend translation.

 ## by [thex](https://github.com/thexmanxyz)
 Copyright (c) 2017, free to use in personal and commercial software as per the [license](/LICENSE.md).